2graphic/graph-interpreter/design_document.md

 3. User drags and drops components to create a computation graph.
 4. Editor populates with the components as determined by the user.

+## Editing A Graph

+After creating a graph, a sinap programmer will want to be able to adjust the properties of a graph.

+### Adding a Node

+Either

+ - drag-drop
+    1. Drag a node from the nodes palette to the canvas
+ - shortcut
+    1. Press a shortcut key (such as "n")
+    2. Click on the canvas to add the node at current mouse location

+### Adding an Edge

+1. Secondary drag from source node to destination node

+### Setting the properties of a node

+1. Click on the node
+2. a properties view will appear will each of the variables associated with the nodes type listed as inputs
+3. based on the type of the variable user will have the option to enter text, numers, dates, images, or lists of any of the former
+4. as changes are made, the node's appearence will update

+### Setting the properties of an edge
+1. Click on an edge
+2. 2-4 are the same as **Setting the properties of a node**

+### Checkpointing
+In all cases above, changes should be saved as the user edits.
+Should the user desire to save the current state to revert to, they can:

+1. click on the file menu
+2. click checkpoint
+3. optionally give the checkpoint a name

 ## Running a Graph Program

 A Sinap programmer will execute a program upon a computation graph that will accept some text input and output text input (perhaps whether the input string is accepted by the language defined by the graph in the case of the formal languages and automata plugin (FLAP)).